Updated on March 9, 2017

 I found it interesting that MicroCure’s FL2 siRNA is applied topically via nanoparticles.
-MicroCures is also focused on the treatment of spinal cord injury, myocardial infraction, and wound healing for their technology platform.
+MicroCures is also focused on the treatment of spinal cord injury, myocardial infraction, and wound healing with their technology platform.

 Pantheon Company Contains Ex-Aderans Researchers

-Pantheon, a company out of China that is lead by Dr. Wu Xunwei, who is formerly of Aderans Research Institure, is working on hair regeneration therapies.
+Pantheon, a company out of China that is lead by Dr. Wu Xunwei (formerly of Aderans Research Institure) is working on hair regeneration therapies.
 For those not familiar with Aderans, it was a major hair biotech company that worked on hair cloning for over a decade but failed to make significant progress and closed its doors in 2013.
 Pantheon’s website is not entirely clear when translated to English, but the basic concepts are laid out.
 Pantheon is working on producing a functional cellular based hair regeneration treatment.
 They show pictures of human skin grafted onto the backs of mice which are growing human hair follicles.
 The interesting thing is that the research team of Pantheon contains several ex-Aderans researchers, and amongst them, many combined years of hair R&D experience.
 It’s a good addition to the pool of known companies working on hair growth technology.
-(Shoutouts: Lacazette)
+(Website has since been taken down.
+Shoutouts: Lacazette)

 Follicum Applies for Human Trials in Germany

-One of my favorite companies in the game right now, Follicum, is getting ready to test their wonder peptide for hair growth in human beings.
+Follicum, one of my favorite companies in the game right now, is getting ready to test their wonder peptide for hair growth in human beings.
 Here’s the news right off Follicum’s website from October 15, 2015:

 Follicum has filed a clinical trial application to start a clinical Phase I / II a study to both the the BfArM (the Federal Institute for Drugs and Medical Devices in Germany) and to the Research Ethics Committee.
 Follicum’s intention is to initiate the study at year-end 2015/early 2016, provided that the application is accepted.

-The news release mentions that Follicum will investigate some efficacy parameters during this Phase I/II trial, which is generally a safety study.
-They plan to release their results from this study in 2016.
+The news release mentions that Follicum will investigate some efficacy parameters during this phase 1/2 trial, which is generally a safety study.
+They plan to release the results from this study in 2016.
 Also, Follicum will be presenting information at this year’s World Congress for Hair Research in Miami.